Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Dân tríBáo Dân trí28/05/2025

-Not far from Singapore’s Changi International Airport is a six-story, stone-clad, heavily guarded building.
-Behind sturdy steel doors are gold and silver bars worth an estimated $1.5 billion.
+Not far from Changi International Airport (Singapore) is a six-story, stone-clad building with heavy security.
+Behind sturdy steel doors are gold and silver bars worth about $1.5 billion.

-The building, called The Reserve, has several private vaults and a storage room with thousands of deposit boxes that total three stories high.
+The building, called The Reserve, has several private vaults and a storage room with thousands of deposit boxes that total three stories in height.

-Mr Gregor Gregersen said many of their super-rich clients are concerned about import duties, global changes and geopolitical uncertainties.
+Mr. Gregor Gregersen said that many super-rich customers are worried about import taxes, global changes and geopolitical instability.
 Therefore, storing gold in safe places like Singapore is becoming a big trend now.
 He revealed that 90% of their new orders come from customers outside Singapore.

 Lượng lớn vàng ồ ạt di cư về Singapore, chuyện gì đang xảy ra? - 1